Shopify/krane/README.md

  - kubectl 1.5.1+ binary must be available in your path
  - `ENV['KUBECONFIG']` must point to a valid kubeconfig file that includes the context you want to deploy to
- - The target namespace must already exist in the target context
  - `ENV['GOOGLE_APPLICATION_CREDENTIALS']` must point to the credentials for an authenticated service account if your user's auth provider is gcp
  - `ENV['ENVIRONMENT']` must be set to use the default template path (`config/deploy/$ENVIRONMENT`) in the absence of the `--template-dir=DIR` option